Holidays - Blog

 Teenagers and adults may prefer the movie "Risen," about a Roman army officer’s (played by Joseph Fiennes) search for Christ after His Resurrection.

-Other options are "JESUS" and "Magdalena: Through Her Eyes," which are available in DVD formats and can be streamed for free at jesusfilmmedia.org or the Jesus Film Media app
+Other options are "JESUS" and "Magdalena: Through Her Eyes," which can be streamed for free at jesusfilm.org/watch or the Jesus Film Media app

 Touch